tauraloke/tegownitsa/readme.md

 # Tegownitsa ![main workflow](https://github.com/tauraloke/tegownitsa/actions/workflows/main.yml/badge.svg?branch=main&event=push)

-GUI for a image tag manager in Linux, Windows.
+GUI for a image tag manager.

 Now you can put your image collection in order...
 Or not.